Land information New Zealand has the role of Steward for Imagery, one of the fundamental data themes identified by the New Zealand Geospatial Office.

 LINZ has made available via the LINZ Data Service:

-- Crown imagery archive photo extents, including aerial photography and orthophotos commissioned by Lands & Survey, DOSLI and LINZ.
+- Crown imagery archive photo extents, this includes aerial photography and orthophotos commissioned by Lands & Survey, DoSLI and LINZ

 - LINZ Orthophotos commissioned between 1994 and 2006.